corbinq/apex/doc/mode_trans/README.md

  ./apex trans --vcf {vcf} --bed {expression-file} --cov {covariate-file} --grm {grm-file} --theta-file {theta-prefix}.theta.gz --prefix {output-prefix}
 ```
 <br />
-APEX uses a linear mixed model (LMM) to account for cryptic or familial relatedness in trans-eQTL analysis.
+Here, a linear mixed model (LMM) is used to account for cryptic or familial relatedness in trans-eQTL analysis.
 To use this feature, specify a genetic relatedness matrix (GRM) file to APEX using  `--grm {grm-file}`.
 To see accepted input file formats, [please see here.](/doc/input_files/) <br />
 Unlike `apex cis`, LMM analysis in `apex trans` is divided into two steps.
 First, we estimate variance component parameters for all molecular traits under the null hypothesis (no single-variant genetic effects), and store these estimates for later use.
 Second, we use these estimates to quickly calculate trans-xQTL association statistics.
-When jobs are parallelizes across chromosomes, this 2-step approach saves substantial computational resources, as the null model for each molecular trait need only be estimated once. <br />
+When jobs are parallelized across chromosomes, this 2-step approach saves substantial computational resources, as the null model for each molecular trait need only be estimated once. <br />

  **LMM software concordance.** APEX's LMM estimates are consistent with the R packages [GMMAT](https://github.com/hanchenphd/GMMAT) and [GENESIS](http://www.bioconductor.org/packages/release/bioc/html/GENESIS.html) using AI-REML.